 This type of judicial action can later provoke fear among the young people and their parents.
-Instead, they should be taught to maintain their Social Media privacy and safety so that everybody is happy and nobody is taken to court.
+Instead, they should be taught to maintain their Social Media privacy and safety so that nobody is taken to court.

 Consumer Law Magazine is aimed to raise awareness among Consumers and help you through the legal process

 Stay tuned for more information and follow us on Twitter, Facebook, and Instagram.